Grenosaurus/Chatbot/README.md

 ## Installation of Python Packages & Pre-Trained LLM

 Depending on the operating system (OS) the requirements might be slightly different.
-Most of the Python libraries listed in the following text files are not easily and simply downloaded to the Windows OS without additional tool dependencies, like C/C++ supported tools:
+Most of the Python libraries listed in the following text files are not easily and simply downloaded to the Windows OS without additional tool dependencies like C/C++ supported tools:

 ```
 \requirements\pythonRequirements.txt
 ```

 Some of the dependency tools can be installed with the help of MS Visual Studio installer (https://visualstudio.microsoft.com/) or it's also possible to bypass those by using conda3.
-This project is done with bootstrap version of Anaconda, Miniconda3 (https://docs.conda.io/projects/miniconda/en/latest/) that includes the following necessary packages for this project when downloaded:
+This project is done with a bootstrap version of Anaconda, Miniconda3 (https://docs.conda.io/projects/miniconda/en/latest/) that includes the following necessary packages for this project when downloaded:

 - conda3
-- Python 3.11 (latest version by the time of starting the project)
+- Python 3.11 (the latest version at the time of starting the project)
 - pip 23.3 (latest version by the time of starting the project)
-- Some default scientifical Python libraries, like numpy
+- Some default scientific Python libraries, like Numpy

-Following python libraries:
+Following Python libraries:

 - pypdf
 - accelerate
 - pydantic
 - chainlit

-can be installed wit the simple command of $pip$, but for the rest Python libraries will need conda installation in the cease the user's OS is Windows.
-For example, for PyTorch with latest Compute Unified Device Architecture (CUDA) version available in https://pytorch.org/:
+can be installed with the simple command of $pip$, but for the rest Python libraries will need conda installation in the cease the user's OS is Windows.
+For example, PyTorch with the latest Compute Unified Device Architecture (CUDA) version is available at https://pytorch.org/:

 ```
 conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia